-Where has, the fall gone, we have gone from late summer conditions straight into the winter weather.
+Using spoons is a great way to catch early ice crappies when ice fishing on those first trips of the season.
+Where has the fall gone, we have gone from late summer conditions straight into winter weather.
 We fishermen truly enjoy our fall fishing and are missing out on it this year, but what is this doing to the fish?

-The fish usually have a time frame that they can adjust themselves into the winter mode of feeding and follow the water cooling trends.
+The fish usually have a time frame in which they can adjust themselves to the winter mode of feeding and follow the water cooling trends.
 This year, they have been forced much quicker into preparing for the winter months and having to start their feeding mode.
 For the last month or so, they had been scattered in smaller groups, but finally now, getting into their early winter schools.

 You can entice the fish into biting, by using the spoon without anything on it, just from the action and noise factor, but giving it something as an addition, is going to help the catch ratio.
-There are many things that can be added to the trebles for attractant from plastic baits, waxworms, minnows and minnow heads.
+There are many things that can be added to the trebles for attractants from plastic baits, waxworms, minnows, and minnow heads.

 These spoons can be fished through any type of cover from weeds, to around rocks and through timber with some care.
 Fishing them in the weeds, looking for some of those pockets, works wonders as the fish will relate there on those tough high pressure days.
 On more normal days, working this spoon over the weeds will attract fish from great distances.